Session Details

 President, HB+A Architects

-Hafsa Burt has been practicing architecture for 23 years.
-She has an undergraduate degree and a professional Master of Architecture from the Savannah College of Art & Design (SCAD).
-Burt has been running her own studio, hb+a Architects since 2006.
-Her portfolio includes work at the San Francisco Airport, institutional buildings, multifamily buildings, hospitality, retail, and medical office buildings.
+Hafsa Burt is a seasoned architect whose portfolio includes work at the San Francisco Airport, institutional buildings, multifamily buildings, hospitality, retail, and medical office buildings.
 She also founded a development arm for the firm called Box Lab which is focused on the development of zero energy/ zero carbon buildings.
-An environmentalist, Burt adopted the 2030 challenge a decade ago and is a huge proponent of high-performance buildings.
 Her focus includes eliminating toxins with indoor air quality as a specialty.
 She actively speaks on the topic of indoor air quality as it relates to the practice of architecture and is an industry expert on “Healthy Building Practices”.
 She is actively involved with the American Institute of Architects and is a member of the AIA California Climate Action Committee which looks at legislative decisions as they relate to the building environment, and has been involved in advocating for de-carbonizing the built environment and is working with a group on policies that address Embodied Carbon and Life Cycle Analysis of projects.
 Burt has been awarded the title of ENR’s 20 Under 40 Construction Professionals in California and the American Institute of Architects’ coveted Young Architects’ Honor Award.